zhange/Dominoes/README.md

 When in Run Mode, you can press the 1 or 2 key on the keyboard in order to switch to camera mode 1 and camera mode 2, respectively.
 Camera mode 1 follows the lead domino, and camera mode 2 views the action from a fixed point in space.

+For additional camera control in Run Mode, you can press the z key and the x key to increment and decrement the x coordinate of the camera position, respectively.
+Similarly, you can press the v key and the b key to increment and decrement the y coordinate of the camera position, respectively.
+These controls ara available in both camera mode 1 and camera mode 2 and are held when transitioning between the modes.

 Implementation Manual
 ---------------------